-The Program maintains three high speed internet connections and associated infrastructure in support of the server systems.
-The first is the primary internet connection used by all incoming and outgoing public traffic.
-The second is a dedicated line to the NOAA Fisheries Greater Atlantic Regional Fisheries Office (GARFO).
-This second line provides full time secure connectivity requested by the Region.
-The third connection, using an entirely different technology and provider provides redundancy to the primary connection in case of failure.
+The Program maintains a high speed internet connection and associated infrastructure in support of the server systems.
+The primary internet connection is covered by ASMFC.
+The second connection, using an entirely different technology and provider provides redundancy to the primary connection in case of failure.
 The system is configured to automatically fail over in the event of a failure of the primary internet connection.
+A previously maintained ACCSP funded connection dedicated to the NOAA Fisheries Greater Atlantic Regional Fisheries Office (GARFO) to provide full time secure connectivity requested by the Region has been replaced with a VPN connection through NOAA's OCIO office.
+Coordination of ACCSP with the OCIO has resulted in a permanent decrease in costs in this area by about \$10,000.